GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

     For a completely custom format (e.g., for large format plotters) you may also specify WxH, where W and H are in points unless you append a unit to each dimension (**c**, **i**, **m** or **p** [Default]).
+    Additional user-specific formats may be saved as separate line in a gmt_custom_media.conf file stored in ~/.gmt.
+Each record would have a format name followed by width and height of your media in points.
+For infinitely long paper rolls (e.g., plotters you can set height = 0).

 .. _PS_MITER_LIMIT: